phosphoer/eos_plugin_for_unity_upm/README.md

 # Epic Online Services Plugin for Unity (UPM package)

 ## Fork changes
 I made this fork to remove compile errors on unsupported platforms so the package can be safely included there without breaking builds.
+Unity has no mechanism for excluding packages based on platform, so letting it 'compile' even though it would not run properly seems like the best approach.

 ## Overview
 The [eos_plugin_for_unity_upm repository](https://github.com/PlayEveryWare/eos_plugin_for_unity_upm) contains a Unity Package Manager (UPM) plugin for enabling the use of the [Epic Online Services (EOS)](https://dev.epicgames.com/docs/services/en-US/GameServices/Overview/index.html) [C# SDK](https://dev.epicgames.com/docs/services/en-US/GameServices/CSharpGettingStarted/index.html) in Unity.